home-assistant/home-assistant.io/source/_components/envisalink.markdown

   required: true
   type: string
 code:
   description: Your alarm panel's code, for authenticating user input during arm/disarm.
+If you do not provide this value, the component will prompt the user to enter the code at runtime.
-  required: true
+  required: false
   type: string
 port:
   description: Which network port to connect with.